-Stage 5: Calculate any summary statistics on the B incumbents, as in Example 4a.
+<nl>Stage 5.
+Calculate any summary statistics on the B incumbents, as in Example 4a.</nl>

-As seen in the upper left panel of Figure ??.4, the candidate does not have to envelope the target distribution in an IMH.
+<bt>As seen in the upper left panel of Figure <fco>24.4, the candidate does not have to envelope the target distribution in an IMH.
 The histogram of the B accepted points matches the theoretical target distribution nicely.
 Compared with rejection sampling, it is less important to graph f and g because c does not exist.
 However, g is still required to support all possible values of f.
 For instance if f supports (−∞,∞), g cannot be χ2(df=10), which supports only (0, ∞).

-Figure 4 Here

 The top right panel identiﬁes three points (D, E, F) to illustrate the logic of jumping.
 Assume the incumbent is D and the candidate is E at step 70.
 The ﬁrst ratio in a70 (i.e., g(z70)/f(z70)) equals 1 because the target and candidate distribution are equal at the incumbent’s position.
 Point E is at the mode of g incidentally, so it is the most likely position for a candidate.
 However, g(E) would overestimate f(E) by a factor of 2 if all candidates at E were accepted; to account for the disparity between the distributions, the second ratio in a70 (i.e., f(x70)/g(x70)) is roughly .5—indicating that half of the candidates are accepted.

 Assume the candidate E was rejected at Step 70, and F is the new candidate for Step 71.
 The value x71 is guaranteed victory because the ﬁrst ratio in a71 is one and the second ratio is greater than one.
-The MCMC’s ﬁrst 100 steps are shown in the bottom panel of Figure ??.4.
+The MCMC’s ﬁrst 100 steps are shown in the bottom panel of Figure 24.4.
 Flat chain links indicate the incumbent was reelected.
 Notice there are many longtime incumbents with values around point F (e.g., see the ﬂat sequence for Steps 71–76).
-Furthermore, there are many candidates around point E but few victories (e.g., see the xs for Steps 11–17 and 71–76).
+Furthermore, there are many candidates around point E but few victories (e.g., see the x values for Steps 11–17 and 71–76).

 If f and g are equal at both xb and zb, then ab equals 1 and a jump is guaranteed.
 If f and g are always equal, every jump is guaranteed.
 We later discuss the Gibbs sampler, which exploits this property in a multivariate context.
 In a univariate context, it would be better to simply draw xb from f (instead of g) and always accept it.
 However, if it is possible to simulate directly from the univariate f, it is very likely that f has tractable equations for its CDF and standard error—so simulation is unnecessary.